Russia's VTB may boost capital with new shares in 2013

 Kostin also said that VTB grew cautious of providing loans to Russian export-focused companies, who may suffer from both fading demand in Europe and falling commodity prices, but the bank planned no revisions to a 16 percent lending growth plan this year.

-Russia’s government had planned to reduce its stake in VTB further through a public sale but the central bank suggested that state-controlled lenders Sberbank (SBER.MM) and VTB would better bolster capitals by offering new shares, rather than pursue earlier plans to auction state stakes.
+Russia’s government had planned to reduce its stake in VTB further through a public sale but the central bank suggested that state-controlled lenders Sberbank and VTB would better bolster capitals by offering new shares, rather than pursue earlier plans to auction state stakes.
+(Reporting by Katya Golubkova; Editing by Andrey Ostroukh)